GitZH-Chen/AIPaperTutorial/README.md

 This tutorial is designed for students who are new to writing AI papers.
 This document is continuously evolving.
-If anything is unclear to you, ask ChatGPT for examples.